AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/editCalculatorText/textEditor/anchors.rst

 If you want to make an anchor (or link) to the other paragraph within your text, all you need to do is:

-1. Check the :ref:`preview page <calculatorPage>` of your calculator, and click on the header in the *Table of contents* you want to link to — e.g., "How to use this calculator".
+1. Check the :ref:`preview page <calculatorPage>` of your calculator and click on the header in the *Table of contents* you want to link to — e.g., "How to use this calculator".
 2. You are moved to that paragraph and the address has the paragraph slug after the hash.
 Copy it, ``#`` included: ``#how-to-use-this-calculator``
 3. Embed the link in the text using Markdown as usual:

    .. code-block:: md

-      Find out [how to use](#how-to-use-this-calculator) section below.
+      Check the [how to use](#how-to-use-this-calculator) section below.

 .. note::
   You don't need to give the full Omni website address in this link, and you shouldn't.
 If the slug of the calculator were to change, the link would break 😥